hafbau/lecture_notes/02_14_oct_19/w3d4-servers-in-the-wild/README.md

 - status code
 - headers (set-cookie, format etc)

-*Response Methods that end the request/response cycle*
+*ExpressJS Response Methods that end the request/response cycle*

 When you call any of the following functions, the request / response cycle is complete, and no more responses can be sent.